Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Main results for isotropic features

 \subsection{Precise characterization of SA and RA in the separable regime}

-In this section we precisely characterize the SA and RA of the classifier obtained by running gradient descent on the loss \eqref{eq:inner} in the separable regime.
+In this section we precisely characterize the SA and RA of the classifier obtained as the limiting point of gradient descent on the loss \eqref{eq:inner} in the separable regime.
 As discussed in Proposition~\ref{pro:SVM}, the normalized iterations of gradient descent for the loss~\eqref{eq:inner} converge to the max-margin classifier~\eqref{eq:MM}.
 Since $\SR(\bth)$ and $\AR(\bth)$ are only functions of the direction $\frac{\bth}{\twonorm{\bth}}$, instead of studying the classifier obtained via GD iterations directly, we study the classification performance of the max-margin classifier.
-Before discussing our main result we need to state an assumption and establish some notations.